danpai/dpwpsimplecache/README.md

 ###Rel.
 0.1
 This version is released only for testing purposes.
 It can be used as long as you know what you are doing.

+###Rel.
+0.2
+This version add a custom table for session management.
+It can be used as long as you know what you are doing.

 Known Issues
 ------------
 ###Rel.
 0.1
+* None
+###Rel.
+0.2
 * None

 Prerequisites